* Search on your own climate change keywords, or on any subject! ... Enter your keywords above and press the Green Button!

 Troposphere | NASA Space Place – NASA Science for Kids

+What is the troposphere?
 The troposphere is the innermost layer of Earth’s atmosphere.
-The layer we call home.
 Closest to the surface of Earth, we have the troposphere.
 “Tropos” means change.
 This layer gets its name from the weather that is constantly changing and mixing up the gases in this part of our atmosphere.

 What Is the Troposphere? - Earth How